kennethho/mvcc11/README.md

     x.overwrite(1);
   });

-auto updated = x.try_update(
+auto snapshot = x.try_update(
   [](size_t version, int value) { // updater
     return value + 1;
   });
 ```
-The `udpated` snapshot above may be null, if the async task and updater happened to run concurrently.
+The snapshot above may be null, if the async task and updater happened to run concurrently.